-6 Click Add Selected.

-7 Click browse (...) next to the TEST Device box to launch the Select a Device dialog.
+- 6 Click Add Selected. - 7 Click browse (...) next to the TEST Device box to launch the Select a Device dialog.

 - 8 Select a device from the navigation tree on which to test the individual component and click OK. - 9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click X. - Note: If no test device is selected, the component is tested on the test device associated with the application profile.
+To remove the device override and revert to the device associated with the application component, click X.

-- 10 Enter or select the appropriate information in the End User Monitoring component boxes (on page 95). - 11 Click Save to save your changes or click Save and Close to complete your changes.
+- Test devices are not saved as part of the application profile. - 10 Enter or select the appropriate information in the End User Monitoring component boxes (on page 102).

+11 Click Save to save your changes or click Save and Close to complete your changes.